guanshi1688/longview-archive/docs/essays/english/productive-forces-economics/02-chinese-governance.md

-# 02 Why Did Long-Term Chinese Governance First Confront the Production System Itself?
+# Essay Two｜ Why Did Long-Term Chinese Governance First Confront the Production System Itself?

 ## Because a unified order must first answer not how exchange occurs, but how the whole society continues to produce